Benefits, Grants & Advice

 Ways of Transferring Money for People who are Shielding or in Isolation

-If you are shielding or isolation, it may be difficult getting money to those who are collecting food and provisions for you below are a couple of links of options available:
+If you are shielding or isolation, it may be difficult getting money to those who are collecting food and provisions for you.

 Information on Benefits Grants & Crisis Funds

 Social Security Scotland – telephony service update

 Social Security Scotland has reduced telephony services and instigated homeworking for the majority of staff in response to COVID-19.

 In the current circumstances, we are asking those with internet access to complete the application online.
 You can now upload your evidence using our online portal.
 This means we can focus on processing applications and getting payments to clients.
 If you do not have internet access, we will send you a blank application form by post.